Kilt, Campbell Ancient tartan

 The tartan

 The Campbells are historically a powerful family: During the 16th to 18th Centuries they were one of the leading families in Argyll and Perthshire and they have played important roles within the government of Scotland.
 Field Marshall Colin Campbell (1792-1863): "A man in a kilt is a man and a half."
 Several tartans are connected with the Campbell clan.
 However, the Campbell Ancient tartan is not a clan tartan, but a military tartan, also known as Campbell, The 42nd.
 The Campbell Ancient tartan has always been one of my favourite ones.
+It is easy to accessorize.
+Very many colours in kilt hose go with it, or you may wear short socks, no socks, or even tights, either due to temperature, or simply as a fashion statement, should so you wish.

 The kilts